 The second track on “Dimensionaut” is especially tricky, even though it is almost entirely an instrumental track.
 There are some lyrics, however, that shed light onto what is happening.
 “We’re unstoppable/ As we step into/ The cosmic distance ladder”.

 The cosmic distance what?
-The cosmic distance ladder is basically a group of the methods that scientists use to measure distances in space.
+The cosmic distance ladder is basically a group of methods that scientists use to measure distances in space.
 No one method works for every selection of distances, so there is a succession of methods that has been dubbed a “ladder”.
-The infinity symbol on the front of “Dimensionaut” is Simon Collins’ visualization of the cosmic distance ladder.
+The infinity symbol on the front of “Dimensionaut” is the band’s visualization of the cosmic distance ladder.
 It’s basically his time machine.

 3. Pale Blue Dot